|Value (USD)||Volume (shares)||No. of trades|

 During the financial year, the Board met on 4 occasions in person in Dubai.
 The Board has continued to oversee the Group’s strategy, risk framework and financial performance.
 The Board has electronic meetings through the use of iPad and Nasdaq’s online board portal, Directors Desk.
 In addition to making the board process more efficient, this has had the benefit of considerable savings in resources, paper and printing.

-The NASDAQ Dubai Board comprises 7 Non-Executive Directors including the Chairman, Abdul Wahed Al Fahim.
+The Nasdaq Dubai Board comprises 7 Non-Executive Directors including the Chairman, Abdul Wahed Al Fahim.
 Biographical details of the Directors and the Committees on which they serve are set out below.
-The biographies demonstrate a wide range of experience and skills enabling the Board members to discharge their responsibilities and to bring independent judgment on matters of strategy, performance and standards of conduct which are important to the success of the exchange.
+The biographies demonstrate a wide range of experience and skills, including leadership and knowledge of corporate governance requirements and practices, enabling the Board members to discharge their responsibilities and to bring independent judgment on matters of strategy, performance and standards of conduct which are important to the success of the exchange.

 In accordance with Dubai Financial Services Authority (DFSA) Authorised Market Institution regulation and the Articles of Association, a sufficient number of Board members should be Independent Non-Executive Directors.
 The Non-Executive Directors, four of whom are Independent, bring wide and varied commercial experience to the deliberations of the Board and its Committees.

 An assessment of Directors’ independence is carried out on an ongoing basis and at appointment for new Directors.
 Each Director discloses their status i.e. independent or connected and has the opportunity to disclose changes in external directorships and other potential conflicts of interest.
 The Board ensures that there are sufficient number of Independent members at all times.
 The assessment was reviewed by the Nomination and Remuneration Committee and its recommendations were made to the Board for its approval.